 That was a quick run through some of the technologies available to help safeguard your organisation against APTs.
-It is by no means exhaustive list but serves as starting point in any discussion around network security.
+It is by no means an exhaustive list but serves as a starting point in any discussion around network security.

 Cyber-security is an increasingly board-level topic of discussion, and conversations about security should now happen at every level.
 If you are in IT, educate your board.
 If you are on the board, ask IT.

 Now is a good time to consider the security controls your organisation employs to safeguard against these emerging threats.

 If your IT budget is a challenge or if the business has other priorities, you may find your existing systems (albeit with some tweaks) are already capable of providing an additional level of security without a massive capex or the sudden onslaught of a security subscription.
 For a robust defence, consider a managed security service or speak to your IT Support provider.

 — Technologist Joe Hughes is a CEO of Manx Technology Group, a company that provides a range of IT, network and security services to organisations of every size.
 A key area of interest to Joe is cyber-security, FinTech, healthcare technology and the growing use of data throughout every aspect of the business.

 We are regularly engaged by clients who are looking to enhance or replace their perimeter security solution (e.g. firewalls).